MDOT_Image

 Question 7: Please describe and/or provide documentation of plans or strategies for developing green infrastructure within the proposed designation area or through jurisdiction wide policies.
 Examples of green infrastructure include rain gardens, permeable pavement, green roofs and enhanced or restored natural landscape features.

-Question 8: Please provide an action plan providing timeline, community engagement strategy, enabling projects, zoning, potential funding sources and commitments for proposed development within the proposed designation area.
+Question 8: Please provide an action plan for the 10 year designation period providing timeline, community engagement strategy, enabling projects, zoning, potential funding sources and commitments for proposed development within the proposed designation area.
 Applicants can include community engagement work that has already occurred.

 If yes, please share documentation.